HamzaAbdrahim/Flower-Delivery-website-/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Figma Design

-The design for the Flower Delivery Website UI and UX can be viewed on Figma.
-You can access it [here](https://www.figma.com/file/C7CU2GJPwMxvOxnaYYxdBl/eCommerce-Flower-Delivery-website-UI-and-UX-Ui-kit-Template-Community?type=design&is-community-duplicate=1&fuid=).

-Feel free to explore the design and use it as a reference for your project.

 ## License